EasonNYC/wirelessNES/README.md

 **Authors Note:**
 2/8/2016 - While this project is no longer active (it's about 6 years old) I am currently working to document it for myself and others who might find it interesting.
 Because of this, I cant currently make strong gaurentees that these files will still compile even for the original arduino IDE version it was designed for (V0020).
-This is due to small code / comment cleanups here and there while the hardware has remained in storage.
+This is due to small code refactorings / comment cleanups here and there while the hardware has remained in storage.
 I am actively working to confirm functionality using other methods, and I hope to reproduce misssing documentation as I go along.
 Thanks for your patience. -Eason